 Along with the Help Center, our team has written and compiled hundreds of blog posts on our website.
 All of our posts are written with organizers in mind to help brainstorm new fundraising ideas, share tips, and best practices, and most importantly, to turn every experience into a successful fundraiser.
 Whether you need tips for fundraising on social media or statistics on medical debt, the GoFundMe blog is a great resource for any need.

 7. Crowdfunding by themselves

 One of the biggest mistakes a fundraiser organizer can make is trying to fundraise by themselves.
 The best way to make your fundraiser into a success story is to leverage the communities you are a part of.
 Whether it’s a church group, baseball team, or your social media friends, asking those members to spread the word about your fundraiser and donate to your cause is the easiest and best way to meet your fundraising goal.
 For example, this science teacher started a fundraiser to build a greenhouse for his students, so he took advantage of the high school’s community to share his fundraiser far and wide to reach his goal..

 Avoid these mistakes for fundraiser success

 There are many different components that go into making a fundraiser a success.
-Now that you have the tips and resources, launch your free fundraiser today and become one step closer to reaching your goal.
+Now that you have the tips and resources, launch your fundraiser today and become one step closer to reaching your goal.